Ahmed-A-T/Weather-App/README.md

 ## Contributing
 Feel free to fork this repository and submit pull requests if you’d like to contribute to the project!
 ## License
-This project is open-source and available under the
+This project is open-source and available under the [MIT License](https://opensource.org/license/MIT)

 ## Contact
-For any inquiries or feedback, you can reach me at [YourEmail@example.com] or connect with me on LinkedIn.
+For any inquiries or feedback, you can reach me at [Gmail](ahmedhafez.ta@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ahmed-abdelhafez-taha-72171517b).